pegasus-isi/pegasus/doc/sphinx/manpages/pegasus-globus-online-init.rst

    Requests a refresh token that can be used indefinetely.
 Access can be revoked from globus web interface (manage consents).

+**-c**; \ **--collections**
+   A list of collection uuids that require data_access consent to move data to and from them.
+Access can be revoked from the globus web interface.

 **-e**; \ **--endpoints**
-   A list of endpoints that require data_access consent to move data to and from them.
-Access can be revoked from globus web interface.
+   A list of endpoint uuids that require manage_collections consent to create collections in them.
+Access can be revoked from the globus web interface.

+**-d**; \ **--domains**
+   A list of domain requirements that must be satisfied by the valid identities of the user under globus auth.
+The token generated will be granted the domain.